Just-Some-Bots/MusicBot/_docs/installing/raspbian.md

   <summary>Raspbery Pi OS 12 (bookworm) install steps.</summary>

 For Pi OS version 12 (bookworm) or later, Python 3 is system-managed.<br>
-This means MusicBot must be installed in a Python Venv (Virtual Environment) to avoid complications between system python libraries and libraries that MusicBot depends on.<br />
+This means MusicBot must be installed in a Python Venv (Virtual Environment) to avoid complications between system python libraries and libraries that MusicBot depends on.<br>
-In practice, there are only a few extra commands to follow:<br />
+In practice, there are only a few extra commands to follow:<br>

 {% highlight bash %}
 # Update system packages.